wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 This section begins the digitization loop at your starting transect.
 First it begins slicing through your initial DataFrames to select the data required to complete the COGO calculations:
 1. The survey stations (measurement positions) of the first elevation dataset,
-2. the transect's monument coordinate pairs,
+2. the transect monuments' cartesian coordinate pairs,
 3. and the station/position of the first, or survey start, monument.

 (All DataFrame slicing is accomplished with UDFs, as shown.)